BitEscrow/escrow-sdk/docs/api/server.md

 }
 ```

+---

 ## Get Server Policy

-Fetch the policy and terms configuration of the escrow server.
+Fetch the policies and terms of the escrow server.

 **Related Interfaces:**